ligenchang/t3_p2_CarND-Semantic-Segmentation/README.md

 This is the result of using training model to find the road in one of the road images:
 ![path planning][image1]

+The code is in main.py and also in main.ipynb which I used Jupyter to debug the training script.
+The inferenced samples are saved in runs/1558923059.249099 folder.

 Below is the original Read-Me File